Permutation-Invariant N-body gates via Tavis-Cummings Hamiltonian: Introduction

-It is interesting to compare this approach with two other well-known methods for implementing the controlled-$ Z$, or equivalently the CNOT gate, via the JC interaction, namely the celebrated Molmer-Sorensen \cite{Molmer_Sorensen} and Cirac-Zoller approaches \cite{Cirac_Zoller_1995}.
-The Molmer-Sorensen gate requires both JC and anti-JC interactions, meaning each qubit must interact with two laser beams at different frequencies.
-On the other hand, the Cirac-Zoller approach requires only the JC interaction, though, in contrast to the proposed scheme, it necessitates individual control over both qubits.
+It is useful to compare this approach with two well-known methods for implementing controlled-$Z$, or equivalently CNOT up to single-qubit rotations, via qubit--oscillator interactions: the M{\o}lmer-S{\o}rensen \cite{Molmer_Sorensen} and Cirac-Zoller approaches \cite{Cirac_Zoller_1995}.
+The M{\o}lmer-S{\o}rensen gate uses both JC and anti-JC interactions, corresponding to red and blue sidebands, and is robust against imperfect cooling of the oscillator to its ground state.
+The Cirac-Zoller approach, by contrast, can use only the JC interaction, but requires individual control over the qubits.
+Our two-qubit constructions use the TC interaction and global $z$ fields only: the qubits couple identically to the oscillator, and no individual addressing is required.

-In addition to the above main results, we establish the following related results on the TC interaction:

-\begin{itemize} \item In \cref{sec:Vswap}, we prove the existence of a universal qubit-oscillator SWAP gate that exchanges the states of the symmetric subspace of qubits with the state of the oscillator.
-Also, we give an explicit circuit construction of this gate for $n=2$ qubits.
-This is useful, e.g., for preparing the oscillator in desired states. \item In \cref{sec:full_char}, we fully characterize the set of all realizable unitaries with TC and a global $z$ field (see \cref{thm:full_characterization}).
-This was left as an open question in \cite{Keyl_2014_control}. \end{itemize}
+This paper is organized as follows.
+In \cref{sec:setup}, we introduce the Tavis-Cummings Hamiltonian and formulate the problem of realizing qubit unitaries by coupling the qubits to an oscillator that returns to its initial number state.
+In \cref{sec:main_results}, we present our main result, \cref{thm:mainThm}, and discuss applications to entanglement generation, PI state preparation, and oscillator state preparation.
+In \cref{sec:TC_and_z}, we study the restricted setting with only Hamiltonians $\HTC$ and $J_z$, characterize the resulting constraints, and explain why all PI, $J_z$-conserving gates are realizable for two and three qubits with the oscillator initialized in the vacuum.
+Finally, in \cref{sec:useful_2q_gate}, we give explicit circuit constructions for two-qubit PI, $J_z$-conserving gates, including CZ, SWAP, iSWAP, and $\sqrt{i\mathrm{SWAP}}$.